ArthurClemens/polythene/packages/polythene-tabs/README.md

 ## Usage

-A tab button is an option object with attributes:
+A tab row is created with an Array of tab buttons, each of which is an option object with either attributes:

 * label
 * icon